DTMF signaling

 and became known under the trademark Touch-Tone for use in push-button telephones, starting in 1963.
 The DTMF frequencies are standardized in ITU-T Recommendation Q.23.
 The signaling system is also known as MF4 in the United Kingdom, as MFV in Germany, and Digitone in Canada.

 Touch-tone dialing with a telephone keypad gradually replaced the use of rotary dials and has become the industry standard in telephony to control equipment and signal user intent.
 The signaling on trunks in the telephone network uses a different type of multi-frequency signaling.

+Employed in a variety of use-cases, one common usage of DTMF signaling is in many intercom door systems, where the signal is used to unlock the door remotely.